iICrowIi/OP2PhaseShift/readme.txt

 Phase Shift is a modification of Outpost 2 that alters the game flow in a number of ways.
 Check Phase Shift Changes.txt for details.
 It relies on OP2ext, which is included in the community build of the game, available at https://www.outpost2.net

-This ZIP file is designed to be extracted directly into the installation folder for Outpost 2.
+The ZIP file is designed to be extracted directly into the installation folder for Outpost 2.
 Then, run Outpost2.exe /loadmod PhaseShift to tell the game to use these modified game files.

 - Crow!